PEstes/raspbmc-touch/README.md

 --  Script based on https://github.com/brantje/xbian-touch --

--- works for xbian, trying to make it work on raspbmc with Sainsmart 7" (eGalax) touchscreen @ 720 x 576 --
+--now it works on raspbmc with Sainsmart 7" (eGalax) touchscreen @ 720 x 576 --

 ---------------------------------------------------------------------------------------------------
 Install notes: